dolmarawat/NLP-332-Final-Project/README.md

 This repository contains the code and artifacts for our IST 322: Introduction to NLP final project.

-We analyze public posts and comments from Reddit communities such as r/Diamonds subreddit to understand how consumers talk about:
+We analyze public posts and comments from Reddit, Etsy and Amazon.
+We analysed communities such as r/Diamonds subreddit to understand how consumers talk about:

 - Lab-grown vs. natural diamonds
 - Different jewelry product types (rings, earrings, necklaces, bracelets)